Putting Patients First

 We talk to patients, visitors and staff on the wards which we visit.
 We record their comments and note observations about things such as cleanliness.

-Summaries of all Patient Safety Walkabouts are included in the Integrated Quality and Performance Report, which is included in the Wakefield CCG Governing Body meeting papers.
-Governing Body papers are published on the CCG website.
+Summaries of all Patient Safety Walkabouts are included in the Integrated Quality and Performance Report, which is included in the NHS Wakefield CCG Governing Body meeting papers.